Should You Sell Your California Business During a Recession?

 We often discuss finding a qualified Buyer, and one of the primary requirements is that they either have the necessary funds to purchase your business or the ability to secure financing.
 But how does a recession affect that ability?

-On the positive side, interest rates are historically low, making access to credit easier for qualified buyers.
+On the positive side, interest rates are historically low, making credit more accessible to qualified buyers.
 If your potential Buyer wants to capitalize on this, though, they need to start the process as soon as possible.
-It takes time to get a loan approved, along with the other things involved with buying a business.
+Securing financing takes time, along with other factors associated with buying a business.

 Recession-Proof Industries?